View Marion Knipe's Obituary on telegram.com and share memories

 For Marion, dedication to family was the defining commitment of her life.
 She was a devoted wife, mother, grandmother and great-grandmother.

-Calling hours are Sunday, January 12, from 3 to 6 p.m.
+Calling hours are Sunday, January 12, from 3 to 6 p.m. at the Athy Memorial Home, 111 Lancaster St., Worcester.
 The funeral service will be Monday, January 13, at Noon in Greendale Peoples Church, 25 Francis St., Worcester.
 Burial will be in Riverside Cemetery in Grafton.

 Published in Worcester Telegram & Gazette from Jan.
 10 to Jan.
 12, 2020